-The UB's full/part-time and modular MBA as well as the modular EMBA are career development generalist degrees.
+The MBA Programme is a career development generalist degree.
 The curriculum provides students with a rigorous and critical grounding in key core and functional areas of business and their inter-relationships.
 Integrative, interactive and global outlook are the key philosophical drivers behind the curriculum.
 It further puts emphasis on developing leadership through strategic management with a significant practical and professional orientation.
 In full compliance with all relevant standards, the programme offers the students the intellectual and practical knowledge required to enhance their competitiveness in the national and global market.